PHL 250 - Professional Ethics

 Course Learning Outcomes

-1. Analyze a philosophical argument on a specific problem or question in professional ethics.
+1. Analyze a philosophical argument on a problem or question in professional ethics.

-2. Apply specific ethical theories to current social issues using the case-study method.
+2. Apply moral theories to professional or workplace moral issues using the case-study method.

-4. Apply key concepts central to the study of professional ethics.
+3. Apply concepts central to the philosophical study of professional ethics in discussion or writing.

 Course Offered Spring